 MicroStation V8i (SELECTseries 3) added support for Autodesk® RealDWG™ 2012, LandXML, and Bentley Civil Terrain Models, the file JT format, and the IFC file format.

-This final release of MicroStation V8i (SELECTseries 4) was released to include the new capabilities required to interact within the CONNECT Client.
+This version of MicroStation V8i (SELECTseries 4) was released to include the new capabilities required to interact within the CONNECT Client.
 This provides access to the centralised file storage of the User and Project Portals to publish I-models and PDFs.
 It does not provide any new tools or capabilities but many of the Resolved Issues and Bug Fixes requested by users for the software to operate more efficiently.

 It has been certified for use with Windows 10 with the added inclusion of Autodesk® RealDWG™ 2016, Acute3D and support for import of IFC V4 files.
 We have also included support for Bing Maps.
 Further details can be found on the FAQ wiki.